QLD Wide - 60 Seconds Claim Advice

 Compensation FAQs

-Most cycling accident claims take about 12 to 18 months to resolve.
+Most cycling accident claims take about 12 to 18 months to resolve, which is a similar timeframe as car accident claims.
 However, complex cases and severe injury claims can take up to two years to settle.

 You could be eligible to make a cycling accident claim if you are involved in a road accident where someone else is to blame.